Dr-Ake/Rimworld-Deadpool-healing/README.md

 ## FAQ
 - **Does this make pawns immortal?**
   Immortal?
 Please.
 That's a big word.
-Let's just say they'll be really, *really* hard to kill.
-They can still die from things like, you know, being turned to ash, or if you're a monster and decide to delete their save file.
-So, not 'immortal,' just... 'inconveniently durable.'
+Let's just say death is a coffee break.
+Chop the head off?
+It grows back.
+Turn them into paste or ashes?
+Okay, that’s cheating.
+Also, pro-tip: don’t let them get kidnapped — hard to heal your way out of the cargo hold.
 - **Can I turn off the Psychopath thing?**
   Yes.
 Toggle it in settings.
 - **How many limbs can grow back at once?**